Intro

 Configure properties

-Next, you'll need to select one or several properties.
-The selected properties are the ones that will be shown by default for new SAR Slides, so you want here to select important ones (typically endpoints used to assess your targeted compound profile).
-Note that all the properties avaialble in the SDF will be imported in the background, so that you can still change your selection later on, once a SAR Slides is created.
+Next, you'll need to select one or several properties and pre-configure them.
+Note that all the properties available in the SDF will be imported anyways, so that you can still change your selection later on, once a SAR Slides is created.

 To get started, click on the Default Properties select item and pick the Enzymatic HSD17B13 pIC50 column:

 It will be added to the list of properties.
-For each property you will select, you'll have to define some extra information:
+For each property you can (optionally) define some extra information, keeping in mind the intent described before:

-• Property Name: This is the name of the property, that you can eventually alias using the edit button next to it.
-Bellow is displayed the nature of the property as automatically detected (that you can change as ell) along with the number of valid and non-empty values.
+- Property Name: You can eventually alias it using the edit button next to it.
+Bellow is displayed the type of the property as automatically detected (that you can change as well) along with the number of valid and non-empty values.

-• Direction: Are you trying to optimize this property towards high or low values ?
-This information is currently used to determine whether a change between two compound is good or bad, which, together with the threshold, will translate into colored values reflecting the effect of a given transformation on the endpoint.
+- Direction: Are you trying to optimize this property towards high or low values ?
+This information is currently used with MMPs SAR Slides to (1) order transformations to show the best ones by default, (2) determine whether an activity change between two compound is good or bad, which, together with the threshold (see bellow), will translate into colored values reflecting the effect of a given transformation on the endpoint.

-• Threshold Type: Thresholds are used to identify significant activity change between two molecules.
-Significant changes will be colored in red if the change is bad, green if the change is good (depending on the directionality you defined).
+- Threshold Type: Thresholds are used to identify significant activity change between two molecules.
+Significant changes will be colored in green if the change is good, or red if the change is bad, depending on the directionality you defined.

-• Fold: Use ratio between the reference activity value and other compound value.
+- Fold: Use ratio between the other compound value and the reference activity value.
 Suited for non-linear activity scales, typically, IC50s.

 You have a pIC50 evaluating inhibition effect of your compound on your primary target.
 You would typically define the direction as Higher, the threshold type as "Absolute" and the change threshold = 1 (which corresponds to a 10-folds change), and toggle the Main radio button for this property.

 Note that all this information can then be changed once in the SAR Slides.
-Defining some relevant default configuration will however save you time.
+Defining some relevant default configuration will however save you time, since once done, it will be applied to every new SAR Report created on the dataset.

 Configure the form as follows: